Latinas for Trump founder unseated Florida Democrat after ‘shadow candidate’ with his surname entered the race

 “Uh, no. He’ll be back tomorrow, though,” the man replied, refusing to say where Rodriguez was, how to reach him, or why a man with no history in politics — a registered Republican until a few months ago — had become an unaffiliated candidate for Florida’s 37th state Senate District.

-Days later, Milberg discovered, the man at the door had been lying.
+Days later, Milberg discovered the man at the door had been lying.
 He was, in fact, Rodriguez, whose more than 6,000 votes may have tipped the election away from a Democratic incumbent in Miami with the same last name.

 A close race was always expected between state Sen. José Javier Rodríguez (D) and Ileana Garcia (R), a well-funded Republican challenger who had worked for President Trump’s campaign and previously founded the group Latinas for Trump.